CaDatPitt/documentation/05-data-extraction-and-transformation-workflow.md

 Within the collection subdirectory, create additional subdirectories as appropriate to your content data:
 - `dc` - for simple (unqualified) Dublin Core records in XML, one file per record
-- `ead` - for Encoded Archival Description records, in XML, one file per collection.
+- `ead` - for Encoded Archival Description records, in XML, one file per collection
 - `marcxml` - for MARC records, in MARCXML format, one file per record
 - `mods` - for MODS records, in XML, one file per record
 - `ocr` - for Optical Character Recognition output associated with collection items